What Does it Take to Be a Mail Clerk or Mail Machine Operator?

 How Long Does it Take to Become a Mail Clerk or Mail Machine Operator?

-Where Mail Clerks and Mail Machine Operators Work
+Where do Mail Clerks and Mail Machine Operators Work?

-Those thinking about becoming a Mail Clerk or Mail Machine Operator might also be interested in the following careers:
+Those interested in being a Mail Clerk or Mail Machine Operator may also be interested in:

 References: